kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-demographic.md

 Aadhaar Demographic authentication allows creation of a new ABHA number or retrieval of an existing ABHA number, given the Aadhaar number and Demographic details as per Aadhaar.
 This API is also useful for offline scenarios as the healthcare worker can capture the Aadhaar details when there is no connectivity and generate the ABHA number once connectivity is available.

-Applications used by health workers (like Asha, A&M) in their public applications must support this API.
+Applications used by health workers (like ASHA, ANM, CHO) must support this API.

 - Health worker is expected to capture the Aadhaar number, name, year of birth and gender as in Aadhaar card.
 - These details can be physically captured on paper or in mobile application which works in offline mode as well.
 Consent of the user must always be obtained (in paper or offline apps) in the recommended language.
-- When connectivity is available, the application calls the ABHA demographic API with the same (Aadhaar number, name, year of birth and gender) information.
+- When connectivity is available, the application calls the ABHA demographic API with the Aadhaar number, name, year of birth and gender information.
 - The ABHA system checks with UIDAI if the information provided is correct.
 - The ABHA system also checks if an ABHA number has already been created in the past.
 - The system returns the ABHA number (New or Existing).